camodude009/2D-N-Body-Simulation/README.md

 	creates n number of planets with mass 1, random velocity vector with magnitude 1 and random x/y positions between -50 and +50

+testsimtime <int i> <int n1> <int n2> ...
+	i number of iterations: simulations will run this many times and the timings calculated will be the average of these iterations n1, n2, ... number of planets
+	simulates systems with different amount of planets to test simulation time taken this should be the last command in an instruction file only works in simulation mode (not realtime)

+savetimings <String filename>
+	saves timings collected to a file with the format: numberofplanets(1) time(1)
+	numberofplanets(2) time(2)
+	...

 6. Example file (Figure-8, 3-Body Choreography)
 --this is a comment and will be ignored realtime 1